Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### substring

-**Returns the part of the string** between the start and end indexes, or to the end of the string.
+**<ins>Returns the part of the string</ins>** between the start and end indexes, or to the end of the string.
 Does not mutate the string.

 MDN syntax and examples:
 ```js